securitybunker/databunker/README.md

 ## GDPR compliant logging : Web and mobile app session data storage

 Web or mobile application session data is very similar.
-They contain customer IP address, browser information, web server headers, logged-in user info, etc...
+They contain customer IP address, browser information, web server headers, logged-in customer info, etc...
 Many systems, including popular webservers, like Nginx, Apache simply store this information in logs.
 This information, according to GDPR is considered personal identifiable information and must be secured and controlled.

-So, you can not save user ip or browser information in logs now.
+So, you can not save customer ip or browser information in logs now.
 Insead, Data Bunker will generate you a special token to save in logs.
 Data Bunker provides you an API to retrieve this info out of Data Bunker without additional password for a limited time as in GDPR.
 For example one month.

 ![picture](images/create-user-session-flow.png)

-## Shareable user/app/session identity for 3rd parties
+## Shareable customer/app/session identity for 3rd parties

-When sharing data with 3rd party services like web analytics, logging, intelligence, etc... sometimes we need to share user id, for example, customer original IP address or email address.
-All these pieces of information are considred user identifiable information and must be minimized when sending to 3rd paty systems.
+When sharing data with 3rd party services like web analytics, logging, intelligence, etc... sometimes we need to share customer id, for example, customer original IP address or email address.
+All these pieces of information are considred customer identifiable information and must be minimized when sending to 3rd paty systems.

 ***Do not share your customer user name, IP, emails, etc... because they look nice in reports!***